Officers cleared in fatal shooting at McDonald’s drive-through

 The four officers who fired their weapons did not speak to investigators but submitted written statements.
 Fourteen other officers on the scene spoke to investigators.
 The probe also included recorded 911 calls, ballistic findings and other evidence.

-LeRoux arrived in at the McDonald’s about 9 p.m. in a white Honda CR-V and ordered food.
+LeRoux arrived at the McDonald’s about 9 p.m. in a white Honda CR-V and ordered food.
 But he refused to pay for it at the first window, authorities said.
-He drove to the second, pickup window, parked, and wouldn’t leave.
-McDonald’s employees called 911, and the incident was classified as a “trespassing” event.
+He drove to the second, pickup window, parked and wouldn’t leave.
+McDonald’s employees called 911 and the incident was classified as a “trespassing” event.

 Body-cam video in shooting of man killed by Montgomery County police is dark, unclear, police chief says